 – Health Ambition’s article on the top benefits of juicing Kale

-– For one of the most comprehensive breakdowns of the nutritional values and scentific research behind Kale’s effect on the body check out this publication here.
+– For one of the most comprehensive breakdowns of the nutritional values and scientific research behind Kale’s effect on the body check out this publication here.

-Spinach is another essential leafy green that your super smoothies shouldn’t be without.
+Spinach is another essential leafy greens that your super smoothies shouldn’t be without.
 After all, remember what it did to Popeye?

 Spinach is high in protein and fiber, as well as vitamins A, C, E, and K. It is also a good source of calcium, iron, magnesium, phosphorus, potassium, copper, and manganese, all of which are essential minerals.

 Sure, that all sounds great, but what physical effects are offered by this gracious green?
 Spinach is great for supporting healthy skin and hair, bone health, lowering blood pressure, and promoting a healthy digestive tract.